avelino/awesome-go/README.md

 * [vox](https://github.com/aisk/vox) - A golang web framework for humans, inspired by Koa heavily.
 * [WebGo](https://github.com/bnkamalesh/webgo) - A micro-framework to build web apps; with handler chaining, middleware and context injection.
 With standard library compliant HTTP handlers(i.e. http.HandlerFunc).
 * [YARF](https://github.com/yarf-framework/yarf) - Fast micro-framework designed to build REST APIs and web services in a fast and simple way.
+* [Zepto](https://github.com/go-zepto/zepto) - Zepto is a lightweight framework for the development of microservices & web services in golang.

 ### Middlewares